The FTA-ABS test is a blood test to detect antibodies to the bacteria Treponema pallidum, which causes syphilis.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 It may also be done when other syphilis tests are negative, to rule out a possible false-negative result.

-A negative or nonreactive result means there you do not have a current or past infection with syphilis.
+A negative or nonreactive result means that you do not have a current or past infection with syphilis.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 A positive FTA-ABS is often a sign of a syphilis infection.
 This test result will remain positive for life even if syphilis has been adequately treated.
 Therefore, it cannot be used to monitor the treatment of syphilis or determine that you have active syphilis.